Algeria–France relations: Political relations

 In the early 1990s, nearly 20 percent of all Algerian exports and imports were destined for or originated from France.
-More than 1 million Algerians resided in France and there were numerous francophones in Algeria, creating a tremendous cultural overlap.
+More than one million Algerians resided in France and there were numerous francophones in Algeria, creating a tremendous cultural overlap.
 French remained the language of instruction in most schools and the language used in more than two-thirds of all newspapers and periodicals and on numerous television programs.
 Algeria and France share a cultural background that transcends diplomatic manoeuvres and has persisted throughout periods of "disenchantment" and strained relations.
 Over time, however, the arabization of Algeria and the increasing polarization of society between the francophone elite and the Arab masses have mobilized anti-French sentiment.
 Support for the arabization of Algerian society—including the elimination of French as the second national language and emphasis on an arabized education curriculum—and the recent success of the FIS indicate a growing fervor in Algeria for asserting an independent national identity.
 Such an identity emphasizes its Arab and Islamic cultural tradition rather than its French colonial past.
 However, France's support for the military regime that assumed power in early 1992 indicates that the cooperative relations between the two countries remain strong.

 In 2021, the French government determined to "drastically" reduce the number of visas issued to Algerian citizens (as well as Moroccans and Tunisians), arguing the lack of collaboration from those countries vis-à-vis deportations from France.

 On 2 October 2021, Algeria decided to recall its ambassador in France for consultations.
 The Algerian government was reportedly offended by some remarks made by French president Emmanuel Macron towards Algeria, described by Macron as ruled under a "political-military system" and as having an "official history" which had been "totally re-written".
 A day after, the French armed forces reported that Algeria had banned French military flights from using the Algerian airspace.

 On 8 December 2021, in an unannounced trip to Algiers, Foreign Minister Jean-Yves Le Drian held talks with President Abdelmadjid Tebboune with the aim of opening a route towards renewed dialogue between the countries.
 On 29 January 2022, Tebboune held a telephone conversation with Macron to strengthen bilateral relations.
 Macron invited Tebboune to the 6th European Union - African Union Summit on 17 and 18 February in Brussels.
 In April 2022, Tebboune congratulated Macron on his re-election as French president and invited him to Algeria.
 In August 2022, Macron visited Algeria to further repair broken relations between the two countries.

+After a policeman killed a French Algerian teenager on 27 June 2023 during a road check in Nanterre, Algeria expressed "shock" and "dismay" before urging France to recall its "duty to protect".